-Before ŁIC RYNØ, aka Ryan O'Toole, got back into making music, he was fully into filmmaking.
-His experimental documentary film about generational PTSD, 'Keep the Home Fires Burning', played the festival circuit for 2 years, with notable appearances at Atlanta Film Festival & Mill Valley Film Festival.
+Before LIC RYNO, aka Ryan O'Toole, got back into making music, he was filmmaking, full time.
+His optically printed experimental documentary about generational PTSD, 'Keep the Home Fires Burning', played the festival circuit for 2 years, with notable appearances at Atlanta Film Festival & Mill Valley Film Festival.

-Technique: It's hard to believe that a little over 10 years ago this was cutting edge photography.
-This film consists of meticulously photographed and re-photographed Super-8mm home movies on a 16mm Optical Printer, later blown up to 35mm Academy Aspect with optical stereo soundtrack.
-There are many experimental elements at play, including re-photography, animation of broken glass flashed onto 35mm film, bi-packing, and an insane A, B, C, D, E, F layer contact print (in collaboration with film-colorist Chris Hughes at Colorlab, now BB Optics).
-LIC RYNO also scored the film.
+Technique: The advancement of video resolution makes 2008 seems like 100's of years ago 😂.
+The best one could do in 2008 was 1920x1080 HD and film was still superior for projection.
+This work of art is composed of meticulously photographed and re-photographed Super-8mm home movies on a 16mm Optical Printer (later blown up to 35mm) in, 4:3 Academy Aspect, with stereo soundtrack.
+There are many experimental elements at play, including re-photography, animation of broken glass flashed onto 35mm film, bi-packing, and an insane A, B, C, D, E, F, G, H layer contact print (in collaboration with film-colorist Chris Hughes at BB Optics (formerly Colorlab).
+Ryan also scored the film.

 Filmmaker Bio: Ryan O'Toole has a degree in film production from University of Colorado at Boulder (CU, 1998) and a Master's Degree in Film Editing from the American Film Institute (AFI, 2004).
 Ryan, also known as ŁIC RYNØ, was accepted to the San Francisco Art Institute based on his high school photography, but chose to attend CU.
 UC at Boulder is well known as the film school beginning of Matt Stone and Trey Parker of South Park fame, but for filmmakers, it undoubtedly holds the keys to the legacy of Stan Brakhage (RIP) and his contribution to the experimental cinema. ŁICRYNØ was lucky enough to study under the tutelage of Phil Solomon (RIP) and Brakhage, as well as absorb film history from Professor Melinda Barlow.
 It was during this time RYNØ was introduced to the Oxberry Animation Stand, traditional 16mm film techniques, as well as experimental.